It’s official: legal sports betting is finally available in the state of Nebraska… but it’s not exactly what in-state bettors had been hoping for.

 Is betting on college sports allowed in Nebraska?

-Yes, it will be legal to bet on college sports at Nebraska sportsbooks.
-However, Nebraska-based colleges will be off limits.
+Yes, it is be legal to bet on college sports at Nebraska sportsbooks.
+However, Nebraska-based colleges are off limits.

 Is it legal to bet on the Nebraska Cornhuskers?

-No, betting on in-state college teams like the Nebraska Cornhuskers will not be allowed.
+No, betting on in-state college teams like the Nebraska Cornhuskers is not allowed.

 What responsible gambling resources are available in Nebraska?

-All Nebraska sportsbooks will offer resources for and encourage responsible gambling practices.
+All Nebraska sportsbooks offer resources for and encourage responsible gambling practices.
 Call 833-238-6837 or visit https://problemgambling.nebraska.gov/

 Legislative road to sports betting in Nebraska